terrorizer1980/plugins_task/src/main/resources/Documentation/task_states.md

 @PLUGIN@ States
 ===============

-Below is a sample config file which illustrates many examples of how task states are affected by their own criteria and their subtasks' states.
+Below are sample config files which illustrate many examples of how task states are affected by their own criteria and their subtasks' states.

+`task.config` file in project `All-Project` on ref `refs/meta/config`.

 ```
 [root "Root N/A"]